DimitriChrysafis/Fluid-Simulator/README.md

 ## Description

-This program simulates the behavior of multiple balls moving within a window.
 Each ball is subject to gravity, friction, and collisions with walls and other balls.
 Additionally, a disturbance feature allows the user to repel the balls by holding the mouse button.
+Supposed to be a fluid sim.

 ## Features